rcamba/kanji_to_romaji/README.md

 ﻿# Kanji\_to\_Romaji #
 Formerly kana\_to\_romaji
 *Tries* to translate Kanji to Romaji with the help of [JMdict](http://www.edrdg.org/jmdict/edict_doc.html)
+Some typograhic characters are also translated since one of the original goals was to make the string printable in ascii

 ## Installation ##
 `git clone https://github.com/rcamba/kanji_to_romaji`
 Run `install.bat` or `python setup.py install --record installed_files.txt`
 `installed_files.txt` will keep track of location of copied files for uninstallation if neccessary
-Having `simplejson` installed will make the initial loading of json mappings be significantly faster
+Having [`simplejson`](https://pypi.python.org/pypi/simplejson/) installed will make the initial loading of json mappings be significantly faster

 ## Usage ##